OreOliciouZ/MotD.md/Space Engineers.md

 * !vote restart

-(vote command for a restart of the game server)
+(vote command for a restart of the game server, 51% have to agree for a succesfull vote)

 * !blocklimit limits